steveworld/search/README.md

 This module contains Cloudera morphline commands for reading, extracting and transforming Avro files and Avro objects.

-### cdk-morphlines-tika-mime
+### cdk-morphlines-tika-core

 This module contains Cloudera morphline commands for auto-detecting MIME types from binary data.
 Depends on Apache Tika Core.

 ### cdk-morphlines-tika-decompress

 This module contains Cloudera morphline commands for decompressing and unpacking files.
-Depends on Apache Tika Core.
+Depends on Apache Tika Core and Commons Compress.

-### search-core
+### cdk-morphlines-solr-core

-This module contains morphline commands for Solr that higher level modules such as `search-solrcell` and `search-mr` and `search-flume` depend on for indexing.
+This module contains morphline commands for Solr that higher level modules such as `cdk-morphlines-solr-cell` and `search-mr` and `search-flume` depend on for indexing.

-### search-solrcell
+### cdk-morphlines-solr-cell

 This module contains morphline commands for using SolrCell with Tika parsers.
 This includes support for HTML, XML, PDF, Word, Excel, Images, Audio, Video, etc.